hybula/lookingglass/README.md

 7. Rename config.dist.php to config.php and adjust the settings.
 8. (Optional) You might want to enable SSL using LetsEncrypt, take a look at [acme.sh](https://github.com/acmesh-official/acme.sh).

+### Upgrading
+Upgrading from a previous version is easy, simply overwrite your current installation with the new files.
+Then update your config.php accordingly, the script will automatically check for missing variables.

 ### Customization
 If you open up config.dist.php you will see that there are some features that allows you to customize the looking glass, this includes a custom CSS override.
 You may also extend the looking glass with a custom block.